-Today’s POP RESCUE is the 1986 album True Blue by Madonna.
+Today’s POP RESCUE from a loveless fate is the 1986 album True Blue by Madonna.
+Does this album Open Your Heart, or does it sound too Preachy?
+Read on…

 This is soon followed by the single Open Your Heart, which I feel is a much better track.
 I’ve heard lots of credible and modern remixes of this track, and yet this original blends right in amongst them, as brilliant as the day this album was released.
 The verses are a little weak in the presence of the music and chorus, but it all balances out.